 General Mills (GIS) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the maker of Cheerios cereal, Yoplait yogurt and other packaged foods had gained 0.87% over the past month, outpacing the Consumer Staples sector's loss of 1.06% and lagging the S&P 500's gain of 2.57% in that time.
+Coming into today, shares of the maker of Cheerios cereal, Yoplait yogurt and other packaged foods had gained 1.77% in the past month.
+In that same time, the Consumer Staples sector gained 2.8%, while the S&P 500 gained 6.38%.

-Wall Street will be looking for positivity from GIS as it approaches its next earnings report date.
-In that report, analysts expect GIS to post earnings of $1.05 per share.
-This would mark a year-over-year decline of 0.94%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.8 billion, up 1.76% from the year-ago period.
+Investors will be hoping for strength from GIS as it approaches its next earnings release.
+On that day, GIS is projected to report earnings of $1.05 per share, which would represent a year-over-year decline of 0.94%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.8 billion, up 1.76% from the prior-year quarter.

 GIS's full-year Zacks Consensus Estimates are calling for earnings of $3.80 per share and revenue of $18.25 billion.
 These results would represent year-over-year changes of +0.26% and +0.67%, respectively.

-Investors might also notice recent changes to analyst estimates for GIS.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for GIS should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-GIS currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+GIS is currently a Zacks Rank #3 (Hold).

-We can also see that GIS currently has a PEG ratio of 2.15.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Food - Miscellaneous industry currently had an average PEG ratio of 2.59 as of yesterday's close.
+Also, we should mention that GIS has a PEG ratio of 2.2.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Food - Miscellaneous stocks are, on average, holding a PEG ratio of 2.59 based on yesterday's closing prices.

 Make sure to utilize Zacks.
 Com to follow all of these stock-moving metrics, and more, in the coming trading sessions.